-A smiling Chinese spy in your car that would lead you to a wrong direction.
+A smiling Chinese spy in your car would lead you in the wrong direction.

-A red 007 in your jacket passing message to the Chinese government.
+A red 007 in your jacket passing a message to the Chinese government.

 Chinese Steal the Show

-500 Chinese drones staged a reckless light show on Friday, November 1, in preparation for the 2019 World Conference on VR Industry which is to open on Saturday in Nanchang, Jiangxi Province.
+500 Chinese drones staged a reckless light show on Friday, November 1, in preparation for the 2019 World Conference on VR Industry which is to be opened on Saturday in Nanchang, Jiangxi Province.

 China is a major drone producer in the world.

-Mark Bathrick, the director of the Office of Aviation Services at the US department, told the Financial Time early this year: “We have saved lives with these drones, they have been a game-changer.”
+Mark Bathrick, the director of the Office of Aviation Services at the US department, told the Financial Times early this year: “We have saved lives with these drones, they have been a game-changer.”

 But the US government now has decided to prevent Chinese drones from further stealing America’s show so a bill to prohibit purchasing Chinese-made drones or using the ones they already own has been tabled.